andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 "No way!
 My cousin lives in Perth!
 Beautiful country.
 How the hell did you end up all the way up here??"

+"Well.... it's a little bit of a long story"

 And that's how I met Talor Browne, the owner of
 <a href="https://talormade.no/" target="_blank" rel="noopener noreferrer">Talormade</a>,
 a neon obeliscolychny attracting Oslofolk far and wide with its irresistible good vibes, outstanding coffee, and mouthwatering doughnuts.
-Asked how the heck she ended up 10,000 miles from home on the other side of the world, she briefly regales her quest to find the perfect cup of coffee.

 Hailing from *somewhere between Sydney & Melbourne*, Talor departed the scorched landmass she called home for Oslo in 2012 to work for Tim Wendelboe, a man who I have since learned is a goliath in the world of specialty coffee.
-In a few short years Talor worked her way up to head roaster in Timmy W's outfit, making her the envy of anyone who's pulled the perfect shot of espresso.
+In a few short years Talor worked her way up to head roaster in Timmy W's outfit, making her the envy of anyone who's pulled a shot of espresso.

 After a few years of slingin' beans with the 'boe she got a hankerin' to set off on her own.
 She began hosting doughnut pop up events that quickly gained a ravenous